 Compare the two distances against each other.
-If the distances AB and CD are equal... then you are square.
-If they are not equal... you are not square.
+If the distances AB and CD are equal, you are square.
+If they are not equal, you are not square.

-(In our example distance AB was .125 inch larger than distance CD.
-We now need to make an adjustment following steps 11 and 12.)
+(In our example distance AB was .125 inch larger than distance CD, and we need to make adjustments as shown in steps 11 and 12.)

 While firmly holding the stretcher bar assembly, tap the corner with a mallet that had the largest measurement.